luomichelle/Mongoose-and-Cheerio-/readme.md

 In this assignment, you'll create a web app that lets users leave comments on the latest news.
 But you're not going to actually write any articles; instead, you'll flex your Mongoose and Cheerio muscles to scrape news from another site.

-Remember

-You will be fully capable of doing this homework by the end of Saturday's class.
-Before You Begin

-Create a GitHub repo for this assignment and clone it to your computer.
-Any name will do -- just make sure it's related to this project in some fashion.

-Run npm init.
-When that's finished, install and save these npm packages:

-express
-express-handlebars
-mongoose
-body-parser
-cheerio
-request
-NOTE: If you want to earn complete credit for your work, you must use all six of these packages in your assignment.
-In order to deploy your project to Heroku, you must set up an mLab provision. mLab is remote MongoDB database that Heroku supports natively.
-Follow these steps to get it running:

 Create a Heroku app in your project directory.
 Run this command in your Terminal/Bash window: